asplof/FED_ASSG2_S10267626E-S10267927G/README.md

 Features Left to Implement
-Feature 4 - allows buyers to communicate with sellers by using a chat feature Another feature idea
+Feature 4 - allows buyers to communicate with sellers by using a chat feature Feature 5 - make th coins function work such that when buying a listing you are given coins and it us updated in the database Another feature idea
-Feature 5 - allows buyers to promote certain sellers by giving them reviews
+Feature 6 - allows buyers to promote certain sellers by giving them reviews

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
 HTML